super16/super16.github.io/_notes/2023-03-10-sanic-dependency-injection.md

 4. Fill the `sanic_di/models.py` file with `Item` model.

-   Make sure that your project using `^2.0` version of `SQLAlchemy`, here and further we use the new `SQLAlchemy` API.
+   Make sure that your project using `^2.0` version of `SQLAlchemy`, here and further we use the new `SQLAlchemy` declarative API.

    ```python
    from sqlalchemy.orm import (